boolder-org/boolder-data/README.md

 ### Problems

+A problem is a specific way to climb a boulder.

 | Column          | Type      | Example             | Description   |
 | --------------- | --------- | -------------       | ------------- |
 | id              | `INTEGER` | 506                 | Unique id    |